Diet & Nutrition for Cancer Survivors

 Essentials of a Healthy Lifestyle After Cancer

 Why Is Nutrition Important for Cancer Survivors?

-People often finish cancer treatment and ask themselves the question – now what?
+People often finish cancer treatment and ask themselves the question "Now what?"
 After many months of different treatments and appointments it is time to take charge of the next phase of your journey.
 You may also feel different now that you have more time to focus on your well-being.
 While exciting, this can also cause a mix of emotions.
-The good news is nutrition can help you to take control of your health.
+The good news is nutrition can help you take control of your health.
 Good nutrition is an important part of your care beyond cancer treatment.

 Nutrition helps with: